Alibaba-MIIL/ASL/README.md

 ## Training Code Now Available !

-With great support and collaboration with @Ghostwnd, we now provide a [script](train.py) for reproducing the article results, and now finally a modern multi-label training code is available for the community.
+With great support and collaboration with [@GhostWnd](https://github.com/GhostWnd), we now provide a [script](train.py) for reproducing the article results, and now finally a modern multi-label training code is available for the community.
 ## Frequently Asked Questions